You may have heard about the lingering effects of the pandemic on staffing levels and the "great resignation."

 But don't stop there.
 Take it a step further—ask them what specifically they find overwhelming and find a way to solve it together.
 This will help build trust between you and your team members.
 And if they come across an issue in the future, they'll go to you rather than letting an issue fester before it's really hard to handle.

 4. Help Out Where You Can

 On an understaffed day, you're going to need all hands on deck.
-As a manager, you can support your understaffed team by taking on work that you normally delegate to others.
+As a manager, you can support your understaffed team by taking on extra work yourself.

 5. Make Sure Employees Know you Appreciate Them

 Remember, a tried and true way to motivate employees, even on a short-staffed day, is to simply express your gratitude and appreciation for the work they are doing for you.
 A little kindness goes a long way.